Apple's EU tax dispute: Finding (2016)

 The 30 August 2016 press briefing summarised the following findings from the main report:

 The 30 August 2016 press briefing made the following statements regarding the financial implications:

+Following the Commission Decision, US President Donald Trump referred to Margrethe Vestager as "the tax lady."

 Recovery order (2016)

 The recovery order for €13 billion was an estimate subject to final ASI accounts.
 It covers the period 2004 to 2014 inclusive, as the commission is permitted to order a full recovery within a 10-year period from the start of an investigation.
 The January 2018 updated estimate of the recovery order had risen to €13.85 billion.
 The Commission recovery order is simply the estimated profits of, mainly, ASI applied, at the prevailing Irish corporate tax rate of 12.5% (see Table 1 above; and full EU Commission report).
 In addition, Apple will also owe interest penalties at the Irish Revenue penalty rate (was 8% in 2016), which would total circa €6 billion, giving a total recovery order of circa €20 billion.

 A fallback position of the EU Commission's State aid case is that if ASI is not an Irish company, then it was a "stateless" company (given it was "legally" registered in Ireland), and Apple has been remitting royalty payments from EU–28 countries to a company in a jurisdiction with no EU tax treaty.
 Apple would, therefore, owe back-taxes to each individual EU country, from which these royalties were paid (and not to Ireland).
 As all other EU countries have corporation tax rates materially in excess of Ireland's 12.5% corporation tax rate, the total Apple effective taxes owned, in this scenario, would be materially in excess of €13 billion.
 Margrethe Vestager appealed to individual EU taxing authorities to assess this aspect of Apple's State aid case for themselves, on a case-by-case basis.